notyashu/First-try/Readme.md

-This was only for testing Puspouse xD
+This was only for testing Purpose xD